greim/gen/src/chapters/01-pull-push.md

 ## The pull model

-So then, suppose we have a `list` and a `tree` variable.
-We'll consume these collections by *pulling* elements out sequentially.
-In the pull model, the consumer is in charge of deciding when to pull things out:
+So then, suppose we have a `list` and a `tree` variable, which we'll consume using the pull model.
+Think of the pull model as "I'll call you."
+In other words, *the consumer is in charge* of pulling things out:

 ```js
 for (var i=0; i<list.length; i++) {